Close menu Resources for... William & Mary

 • Board of Visitors.
 The BOV is the 17 member governing board of William & Mary appointed by the Governor of Virginia.
 The board recommends and creates policies for academic affairs, student experience, financial affairs, compliance, building and grounds, advancement and other university responsibilities.
 The board also selects and confirms the university president.

-• President Rowe.
-The President is the chief executive officer of William & Mary who is selected by and reports to the BOV.
+• President's Office: The President is the chief executive officer of William & Mary who is selected by and reports to the BOV.
 The President oversees overall operation of William & Mary, including institutional budget, policies, calendar, enrollment, and personnel.

-• Pamela Mason.
-The chief compliance officer/Title IX coordinator is responsible for preventing, detecting and responding to complaints of discrimination, harassment, and retaliation through The Office of Compliance and Equity.
+• Chief Compliance Officer: The chief compliance officer/Title IX coordinator is responsible for preventing, detecting and responding to complaints of discrimination, harassment, and retaliation through The Office of Compliance and Equity.

-• The COO.
-The chief operating officer manages the university’s financial position, including private funding, and can transact business in the name of University.
-The COO also has responsibility for auxiliary services, human resources, campus security, and the building and grounds.
+• Executive Vice President: The executive vice president for finance and administration manages the university’s financial position, including private funding, and can transact business in the name of University.
+The EVP also has responsibility for auxiliary services, human resources, and the building and grounds.

 Toolkits